 Portraits of a Small World: LIFE at the School Bus Stop, 1971

-In December 1971, LIFE magazine published a special double issue called, simply, “Children.”
-In the issue, LIFE’s editors sought to peer into what they characterized as “a secret world” — the world of childhood.
-One of the sweetest features in the entire issue was a series of pictures by Ralph Morse chronicling the goings-on at school bus stops in northern New Jersey.
+In 1971, LIFE magazine published a special double issue called, simply, “Children.”
+In the issue, LIFE’s editors sought to peer into what they characterized as “a secret world”—the world of childhood.
+One of the sweetest features in the entire issue was a series of pictures by Ralph Morse chronicling the goings-on at school bus stops near his home in northern New Jersey.

 As LIFE put it to the magazine’s readers, when introducing Morse’s photographs: